Preparing Your Accounts Data Before Going Live on Navigator

 What Happens Next

-Once your balances are loaded, we will arrange a review call to:
+Once balances are loaded, we will arrange a review call to:

 • Walk through the imported ledgers